texamp/texamp.github.io/abstracts-contributed.md

 Abstract:
-In this presentation, we construct breather and rouge wave solutions to one generalized coupled nonlinear Schrödinger (NLS) equation,  so called coupled Sasa--Satsuma (CSS) equation by using the Kadomtsev--Petviashvili (KP) hierarchy reduction method and the Hirota's bilinear method.
+In this presentation, we construct breather and rouge wave solutions to one generalized coupled nonlinear Schrödinger (NLS) equation,  so called coupled Sasa&mdash;Satsuma (CSS) equation by using the Kadomtsev&mdash;Petviashvili (KP) hierarchy reduction method and the Hirota's bilinear method.
 First, we show that the CSS equation can be bilinearized into a set of six equations.
 Then, starting from 13 bilinear equations in the KP-Toda hierarchy, together with the